Nesbesss/SumaRI/README.md

     python summarai.py
     ```

-2. Enter a YouTube video ID in the input field and click the "Summarize" button.
+2. Enter a YouTube video URL or website URL in the input field and click the "Generate Summary" button.

-3. The application will fetch the video thumbnail, retrieve the transcript, and provide a summary of the main points.
+3. The application will fetch the video thumbnail (for YouTube), retrieve the transcript (for YouTube), and provide a summary of the main points.

+4. You can then enter questions about the summary in the input field and click the "Ask Question" button to get answers based on the summarized content.

 ## Example

-- **Input:** YouTube Video ID: `72Q4g3V8woc`
+- **Input:** YouTube Video URL: `https://www.youtube.com/watch?v=72Q4g3V8woc` or Website URL: `https://example.com`
-- **Output:** Displayed video thumbnail and summary of the video transcript.
+- **Output:** Displayed video thumbnail (for YouTube) and summary of the video transcript or website content.

 ## Contributing